Let’s chat about abolishing ICE

 Several of the dramatic moments in the last couple of years have been tightly tied to these values.
 The Fight for Fifteen; gun control laws, Abolish ICE, Times Up — these are all movements that demand justice and accountability.
 They get a lot of attention, a lot of traction, and a lot of energy from people.

 Smart Democratic candidates ride that wave.
 That is how you #resist.
 You don’t worry about whether it’s going to turn off a moderate or two.
 None of these proposals are extreme – not even “abolish ICE.”
-But they are a clear declaration of values and intent, something to rally around.
+But they are an explicit declaration of values and intent, something to rally around.
 An alternative vision to the current hellscape.
 This is what will turn people out.

 No one is going to switch sides because they think we need a $12 minimum wage instead of a $15 minimum wage.
 Or because they think we should reform ICE instead of abolishing it.
 Or because a stand-up comic said something Maggie Haberman was determined to hear as offensive even if it wasn’t.